Promotion in the Teaching Professor Series

 Duration of Appointment

 The title of Lecturer shall also be used to represent a fixed-term terminal one-year appointment which consists of 14 or more credits over a single academic year.
 This appointment is terminal at the completion of the year and provides no guarantee of future employment.
-However, lecturers may agree to a new one-year temporary appointment at the end of that year if offered by the Dean (and approved by Position and Compensation Review Committee (PRC)).
+However, lecturers may agree to a new one-year temporary appointment at the end of that year if offered by the Dean (and approved through the Position & Budget Control Process).

 At the end of the second appointment period, the Dean and appropriate unit chair are expected to assess the long-term need for that unit.
-Should a continued need exist, the Dean may request funding and FTE allocation for an ongoing Assistant Teaching Professor or a tenure-track faculty line through the Provost Office and PRC.
+Should a continued need exist, the Dean may request funding and FTE allocation for an ongoing Assistant Teaching Professor or a tenure-track faculty line through the Provost Office and Position & Budget Control Process.

 Assistant Teaching Professor